snowdriftcoop/snowdrift/BUILD.md

 ## Troubleshooting

-If `./build.sh` commands fail in any way, try running `./sdb.hs clean` and then try building again.
+If `./build.sh` commands fail in any way, try running `stack exec sdb clean` and then try building again.

 ## Using the local site